johnnywjy/JYRadarChart/README.md

 	p.maxValue = 120;
 	//you can choose whether fill area or not (just draw lines) p.fillArea = YES;
-    //you can specify the transparency, default is 1.0 (opaque) p.colorTransparency = 0.7;
+    //you can specify the opacity, default is 1.0 (opaque)
+    //use colorTransparency if you are using version 0.3.0 via CocoaPods p.colorOpacity = 0.7;
 	p.attributes = @[@"Attack", @"Defense", @"Speed", @"HP", @"MP", @"IQ"];
 	//if you do not need a legend, you can safely get rid of setTitles: p.showLegend = YES;